asbjornenge/asbjornenge.github.com/wwc/skydocking_your_host.md

 		end
 	end

-The **vb.customize** is to allow forwarding packets for the bridge interface.
-The **--nicpromisc2** translates to "Promiscuous mode for nic 2", where nic2 -> eth1.
+The *vb.customize* is to allow forwarding packets for the bridge interface.
+The *--nicpromisc2* translates to *Promiscuous mode for nic2*, where nic2 -> eth1.
 So --nocpromisc3 would change that setting for eth2, etc.

-After reloading vagrant, inside the container, we need to link the bridge interface (eth1 <- might differ in your vm) to the docker interface (docker0).
+After reloading vagrant we need to **link** the bridge interface, *eth1* (<- might differ in your vm), and the docker interface *docker0*.

 	$> sudo ip addr del 10.2.0.10/16 dev eth1
 	$> sudo ip link set eth1 master docker0

-You now have a bridge from your host to your docker network!
+You now have a **bridge** from your host to your docker network!!

 	$> IP=`sudo docker inspect -format='{{.NetworkSettings.IPAddress}}' 5aa2a5199204`
 	$> ping $IP